- Code LAWS2201

-- Identify, explain and apply the principles of administrative law covered in the course;
+- Synthesise and apply the principles of administrative law covered in the course.

-- Identify and analyse some of the current controversies and trends in the area of administrative law with respect to a diverse range of perspectives.
+- Critically analyse some of the current controversies and trends in the area of administrative law with respect to a diverse range of perspectives.

-- Access, use, interpret and apply complex statutory material to solve administrative law problems;
+- Research, interpret and apply complex statutory material to solve administrative law problems.

-- Select and apply a range of approaches to written and oral communication, and apply the critical thinking required to bring about solutions to complex administrative law problems;
+- Select and apply a range of approaches to communication, and apply the critical thinking required to develop and communicate solutions to complex administrative law problems.

-- Analyse and predict how unresolved or ambiguous administrative law questions could be resolved by the courts through an analysis of case law and the judicial method.
+- Analyse and predict how unresolved or ambiguous administrative law questions could be resolved by the courts through critical analysis of case law and the judicial method.